Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 As a result, the impact is often more diffuse.
 Instead of a single memory that can be recalled, there is a broader sense of difficulty that may include emotional dysregulation, persistent anxiety, a fragile sense of self, or patterns in relationships that feel difficult to change.

 Understanding how EMDR therapy works in this context requires a slightly different perspective than when working with single-event trauma.
+For a broader explanation of the underlying process, see How EMDR Therapy Works for PTSD: Online vs In-Person.

 What Makes Complex Trauma Different